mnmo/alarm-pwa/README.md

 lt --port 9966
 ```

-But you could use your own certificates with budo or a different service such as  ngrok too.
+If you are testing locally https is not a requirement for service works and using ```http://localhost:9966``` should be fine.

 [budo]: https://github.com/mattdesl/budo
 [localtunnel]: https://localtunnel.me